rohit-0604/Colorization-Transformer/README.md

 # Colorization Transformer - Colorize Greyscale Images

 This project implements a hybrid CNN-Transformer model for the task of colorizing greyscale images.
-The goal is to take a black and white image and predict its original colors, bringing it to life.
+The goal is to take a black and white image and predict suitable visually attractive colors, bringing it to life. **Due to existing resource constraints, a less computationally intensive version of the model was implemented, offering a large scope for future improvements, including more advanced preprocessing techniques and further enhancements to the model's architecture and capabilities.**

 ## Live Demo (Frontend)

 Experience the Colorization Transformer in action!
 You can access the frontend application here:

 **[Frontend Live Demo Link Here](https://colorizegreyscaleimages.netlify.app/)**

 ## Backend Status & Important Disclaimer